Saguache County Bank and Ruby Saloon, 1885. Collection of Amon Carter Museum of American Art.

 Katie Dokson (she/her/ella)

-Katie Dokson is a 7th generation ranching family in the SLV of Colorado and 17th generation to northern New Mexico.
+Katie Dokson is from a 7th generation ranching family in the SLV of Colorado and 17th generation to northern New Mexico.
 Dokson is an artist and author, and currently the SLV Community Engagement Manager for History Colorado.
 Dokson has worked in preservation, production, research and outreach for the Sangre de Cristo National Heritage Area for a decade.
 Her volunteer work includes the Maestas Case Commemoration Committee, La Sociedad Protección Mutua de Trabajadores Unidos (SPMDTU), Visit Alamosa Destination Development Committee, and the San Luis Valley Rural Journalism Institute.

 Mimi Madrid (she/they/he)